xgdsmileboy/GenPat/README.md

 ## I. Introduction

 *GenPath* is an automatic program transformation inferring framework, which infers general (reusable) transformations from singular examples.
-In this process, it leverage a big code corpus to guide the inference process.
+In this process, it leverages a big code corpus to guide the inference process.
 The following figure is the workflow of our approach.

 ![The workflow of this technique.\label{workflow}](./doc/figure/overview.png)